davefmurray/playscript-mono/README.md

 #### Differences between PlayScript and CSharp

-  * PlayScript requires the use of the "overload" keyword on addtional overload methods (allows more readable JavaScript code by only mangling overload method names).
+  * PlayScript requires the use of the "overload" keyword on additional overload methods (allows more readable JavaScript code by only mangling overload method names).
   * PlayScript does not support using blocks.
   * PlayScript does not support checked, unchecked.
   * PlayScript does not "presently" support unsafe code (though this will be added in the future).
 Currently unsafe code can be added to mobile projects via C#.